ds-kiel/autobahn/README.md

 Repository for the paper *Opportunistic Routing and Synchronous Transmissions Meet TSCH*

 This is so far a placeholder.
-Code will follow during October 2021.
+Code will follow during November 2021.